Frequently Asked Questions

 Do not take another call or ask the attorneys to hold.

 Staff is limited and there are many individuals in need of assistance.
-Please be courteous of the staff's time.

 Have your documents and a pen and paper handy.